Mercedes A-Class saloon - Engines, drive & performance

 It really comes into its own on the motorway, though, and long-distance drivers will love the smooth, calming ride.
 Its excellent aerodynamics help here, too, because the saloon smooths airflow so well that wind noise is noticeably reduced, boosting refinement to Mercedes C-Class levels.

-You can also tighten up the driving experience by going for the A 250 in AMG Line trim, which still rides well on 18-inch alloy wheel, but offers handling we doubt the Mercedes C-Class could beat.
+You can also tighten up the driving experience by going for the A 250 in AMG Line trim, which still rides well on 18-inch alloy wheels, but offers handling we doubt the Mercedes C-Class could beat.
 Even on soaking wet roads it feels stable and secure, even if the steering is still lacking feel.

 Mercedes A-Class saloon diesel engines

-An output of 114bhp sounds a bit anaemic, but the A-Class saloon's relatively light weight and snappy automatic gearbox mean its 10.6-second 0-62mph time isn't too sluggish.
+An output of 114bhp sounds a bit anaemic, but the A-Class saloon's relatively light weight and snappy automatic gearbox mean its 10-second 0-62mph time isn't too sluggish.
 A top speed of 128mph also means the 70mph motorway speed limit is a relaxed affair.

 Decent in-gear punch allows the A 180 d saloon to feel faster when you overtake or accelerate on to a motorway than the A 200.
-There's hardly any clatter or droning when you do, because the 1.5-litre diesel manages to be quieter and smoother than many of the larger diesels found in more expensive Mercedes models.
+There's hardly any clatter or droning when you do, because the 2.0-litre diesel manages to be quieter and smoother than many of the larger diesels found in more expensive Mercedes models.